 What do you think, Modern Philosophers?
 Are you jealous of our dome?
 Do you think every state should dome it up, or do you prefer to keep it old school and stay outdoors?
 What has your state’s most famous resident done for you lately?

-I’m going to crank up the heat and then start planning on how I’m going to spend all the money I’ll save on heating oil for the rest of my life.
-Send me your Deep Thoughts on this one.
-I look forward to hearing from you…
+I’m going to crank up the heat and then start planning on how I’m going to spend the money I’ll save on heating oil…